 - Using all the provided amenities and facilities for their intended purpose.

-- Paying rent on time, every month.
+- Pay rent on time, every month.

 - Screen prospective tenants prior to allowing them to rent your rental property.